-I studied at Sarah Lawrence College and graduated magna cum laude from George Washington University with a BA in social psychology, with a focus on psychoneuroimmunology.
-I attended Yale School of Drama (stage management) and later, Goddard College’s MFA in Creative Writing program (fiction).
+I was raised to worship at the altar of the intellect.
+I studied at Sarah Lawrence College and graduated magna cum laude from George Washington University with a BA and partial Masters in social psychology, with a focus on psychoneuroimmunology and community health, through the lens of the AIDS epidemic.
+When I burned out from grieving dozens of friends, I shifted into the theatre world and attended Yale School of Drama for stage management.
+Later, I attended Goddard College’s MFA in Creative Writing program (fiction).

-After a brief stint at Simon & Schuster, I landed in the television world, writing (and later producing) for VH1, Comedy Central, MuchMusic and Alliance Atlantis.
+After a brief stint at Simon & Schuster, I landed in the television world, writing and later producing for VH1, Comedy Central, MuchMusic and Alliance Atlantis.
 I’ve taken Robert McKee’s Story Seminar, as well as a host of writing and film production workshops.
-I became head writer for the web’s first entertainment magazine, Entertainment Drive, then content-designed and ghostwrote several of the first official celebrity websites.
-On the magazine front, I’ve been a senior writer for both of Canada’s national music magazines, Canadian Musician (trade) and Chart (consumer), as well as a contributor to numerous other magazines.
-In 2002, I became a columnist and film critic for Reel.com, and my embarrassingly Photoshopped headshot is still out there on the web somewhere.
-Through all these, I estimate that I’ve interviewed more than 400 actors, directors, musicians, writers and others involved in the business of entertainment.
+In the 1990s, I was head writer for the web’s first entertainment magazine, Entertainment Drive, and I content-designed and ghostwrote several of the first official celebrity websites (Cindy Crawford, Britney Spears and others).
+That was followed by stints as a print music journalist and film critic for the now-defunct Reel.com.
+More recently, I’ve written for Tiny Buddha, Lion’s Roar and Eckhart Tolle’s website.

 On a personal level, I’ve always been spiritually curious.
 As a child, I dreamt lucidly and obsessed about parallel universes and the quantum implications of picking up my knife before my fork.
 For much of my life, though, I only lived from the neck up.

 In 2010, I experienced an episode of profound grace, and it transformed the way I live in the world.
 For the next seven years, I took notes as insight after insight arose.
 I write about these at The Counterintuitive Guide to Life.